MicrosoftDocs/azure-aks-docs/articles/aks/planned-maintenance.md

   If an agent pool isn't upgraded (for example, because pod disruption budgets prevented it), it might be upgraded later, outside the maintenance window.
 This scenario is called a "catch-up upgrade."
 It avoids letting agent pools be upgraded with a different version from the AKS control plane.

+  Another reason why an agent pool could be upgraded unexpectedly is when there is no defined maintenance configuration, or if it's been deleted.
+In that case, a cluster with auto-upgrade *but without a maintenance configuration* will be upgraded at random times (*fallback schedule*), which might be an undesired timeframe.

 * Are there any best practices for the maintenance configurations?

   We recommend setting the [node OS security updates][node-image-auto-upgrade] schedule to a weekly cadence if you're using the `NodeImage` channel, because a new node image is shipped every week.
 You can also opt in for the `SecurityPatch` channel to receive daily security updates.